cmungall/semantic-llama/README.md

 A knowledge extraction tool that uses a large language model to extract semantic information from text.

+This exploits the ability of ultra-LLMs such as GPT-3 to return user-defined data structures as a response.

 ## Usage

 Given a short text `abstract.txt` with content such as:

    > The cGAS/STING-mediated DNA-sensing signaling pathway is crucial for interferon (IFN) production and host antiviral responses
+   >
    > ...
    > ...
+   >
    > The underlying mechanism was the interaction of US3 with β-catenin and its hyperphosphorylation of β-catenin at Thr556 to block its nuclear translocation
    > ...
    > ...

 (see [full input](tests/input/cases/gocam-betacat.txt))